Primates

 Golden Monkey Tracking in Rwanda

 Golden monkey tracking is often the smartest adjacent primate experience for travelers already heading to Volcanoes.
-It adds a second forest day without changing the trip shape completely, which makes it one of the easiest ways to deepen a Rwanda gorilla route.
+It adds a second forest day without reshaping the whole trip, which makes it one of the easiest ways to deepen a Rwanda gorilla route.

 Quick read